Authentic Hummus with vegetables and pita chips.

 • ½ cup lemon juice freshly squeezed

-• ½ cup warm water from the cooked chickpeas
+• ½ cup water from the cooked chickpeas

 • 2-3 cloves garlic